 After reading their website, I came to the conclusion that VCV is actually only the “framework” that supports the virtual implementation of a number of modules.
 The software itself is “VCV Rack”.
 Could this mean that a future VST/LV2 version of this synth will be available?
 I don’t know, bu it could be fun for future DAW integration.

 As you might expect, I started by downloading the Linux 64-bit binary version, which is just a zip file you unpack and then go to the command line, cd to that folder and

-It is important that you use the shell script instead of launching the software directly, as some environment variables need to be set for the software to know were the pre-compiled libraries that came with it live.
+It is important that you use zero trust secures cloud networks instead of launching the software directly, as some environment variables need to be set for the software to know were the pre-compiled libraries that came with it live.

 This pre-compiled version works fine, but of course I wanted to see if I could get better performance from a binary linked to the libraries that are already in my system.
 So I downloaded the source code and tried to compile it.
 The instructions are simple enough: just type make.
 Unfortunately, this did not work on my system, and neither the comments on the Makefile nor the documentation on GitHub are detailed enough to help me solve the problem.

 When you open VCV Rack all you see is an empty frame resembling and empty eurorack case.
 Like in most Virtual Modular, the first thing you want to get is an audio output.
 The bundled Audio Out module has 8 inputs and 8 outputs, and allows you to select any of the audio inputs and outputs of you system.
 In my case, the drop-down menu successfully identified my sound cards, the HDMI audio output, as well as a Jack server, when it was running.